Marketing analytics workflow for Tallyfy

 task

-Define what success looks like for your site.
-Form submissions?
+Now it's time to tell Google Analytics what "success" looks like for your site.
+Is it form submissions?
 Purchases?
 Newsletter signups?
-Page views of key content?
-Set up goals to track these actions.
-Without goals, you are just counting visitors with no context about whether they are doing what you want them to do.
+People reading key content?
+Set up goals for each of these actions.
+Without goals, you're just counting visitors with no idea whether they're doing what you want them to do.
+Pro tip: start with 3-5 goals max.
+You can always add more later, but having too many from the start makes your reports noisy and hard to read.

 4